-Mark Wyatt MA, LPC Intern
+Mark Wyatt LPC

 Master of Arts in Counseling Psychology from Western Seminary, 2003.
 Post-graduate studies at Institute for Intercultural Communication, 2003-2004.

 Mark has extensive experience working with adults, teens, and families struggling with anxiety, depression, interpersonal conflict, trauma, bipolar disorder, OCD, parenting, personality disorders, chemical dependency, grief and loss, and adjustment to other difficult life circumstances.
 He has provided counseling to a diverse community within inpatient, outpatient, IOP, community- based, addiction recovery, court, and crisis intervention treatment settings.
-Mark is under the supervision by Heather Mirasol, LPC.

 Individual, group and family counseling.